tuhhosg/reupnix/modules/minify.nix.md

             # Ensure all users/groups have static IDs.
 Use »config.ids« as intermediary to make undetected conflicts less likely.
 (Should scan for duplicates.)
             ids = { uids = {
                 dhcpcd = 133; # (reserved but not actually set)
+                systemd-oom = 690; # (just whatever number in [400-999])
             }; gids = {
                 systemd-coredump = config.ids.uids.systemd-coredump;
                 #shadow = 318; # (reserved but not actually set)
                 dhcpcd = 133; # (reserved but not actually set)
+                systemd-oom = 690; # (just whatever number in [400-999])
             }; };
-            users.groups.systemd-coredump.gid = config.ids.gids.systemd-coredump;
-            users.users.dhcpcd = { uid = config.ids.uids.dhcpcd; group = "dhcpcd"; };
-            users.groups.dhcpcd.gid = config.ids.gids.dhcpcd;
         }));

         ditchKernelCopy = ({
             description = ''
                 Allow installation without redundant kernel and initramfs copy in the nix store (assuming it is already on a separate »/boot« partition).
                 Using »th.minify.topLevel« as copy and install target instead of »config.system.build.toplevel« drops the store dependencies on the kernel and initrd.
-                The symbolic linking is necessary for the bootloader-installer to pick up the files to be copied (and is is assumed that the full system will be build and made available to the installer).
+                The symbolic linking is necessary for the bootloader-installer to pick up the files to be copied (and it is assumed that the full system will be build and made available to the installer).
                 Nix needs to be called with »--impure« when evaluating this.
             '';
             enableByDefault = false;